 East Brunswick Child Custody and Support

 A suburb of New York City that is located in New Jersey, East Brunswick is a township in Middlesex County.
 As of 2010, its population was estimated at about 47,000 people.
 Of 17,000 households, 37% had minor children living in them.
-If you and your spouse have children and are pursuing a divorce, it may be advisable to consult an experienced East Brunswick child custody attorney at Goldstein Law Group.
+If you and your spouse have children and are going through the child custody process during a divorce, it may be advisable to consult an experienced East Brunswick child custody attorney at Goldstein Law Group.
 We have guided many people through the complexities of these matters.Determining Child Support and Custody in New Jersey

 Courts make decisions about custody based on what is in a child's best interest.
 While a parent's or child's preference may factor into this decision, the child's best interest is of paramount importance to the court.
 In some cases, a child may prefer to live with one parent, but it may not be feasible given the child's needs, the parent's mental health, or the parent's attitude towards ensuring that the child sees the other parent.
 When children get older, their preferences regarding custody are given more weight.